Robjects-Timers/Timer_v0/README.md

 When using the timer in real applications, I wanted to keep my breaks to 15 mins to not allow too long of a gap between work.
 Thus, the timer was configured for 0900 but feel free to modify based off your goals and needs.

-#### 3. Trigger Signal:
+#### Step 3.
+Trigger Signal:
 -------------------
  Next, we need to attach a trigger load in which when pressed, it will initiate the delay prior to the output being held for time (CL) on mode P4 and/or send power to the load that we will attach to the output connections.
 But before we start connecting pins and wires, let's overview how the trigger works with the micro-usb timer hardware.

 With this variation of timer, there are two inputs that the circuit will recognize.

   1. **High-level Trigger (3.0V-24.0V)**:

     _`[show trigger diagram here]`_

     the trigger is acknowledge at the rising edge meaning that both momentary and maintained (in off position) switches will turn on the circuit when you first press the button changing the trigger to the on position.
 With maintained switches, the circuit will not acknowledge the trigger until the next rising edge meaning you can keep it in the on or off position for as long as you like and the relay will only trigger on the up signal of a voltage spike in the 3.0-24 voltage range.
     _`[show trigger diagram here]`_

-1. **Low-level Trigger (0V-0.2V)**: Similar to High-level trigger but voltage is high in the off position (or very low voltage).
+  2. **Low-level Trigger (0V-0.2V)**: Similar to High-level trigger but voltage is high in the off position (or very low voltage).
 This means, that you can tie a battery to the terminals and have the relay start when you disconnect the pins or turn the source off via switch.

     For our specific timer usage, I do not recommend this method to those expecting to use the circuit in the medium to long run, especially when testing a prototype.
 This is due to the continuous presence of voltage at one of the terminals of the button.
 Over time, there will be voltage drops which could eventually fall in the low-level trigger range if circuit is running long-term..
 Additionally, the posibility of accidental triggering is also much higher due to the possibility accidental stripping, tears, or breaks in the connections from moving the prototype which would be entirely avoided if a high-level trigger is utilized.